codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/Difference-between-class-and-id-179d.md

 ### 4) CSS Doesn't care
 Everything you can do with an id , you can also do with a class.
 CSS really doesn't care and any properties will work with both the id and class.
-If something doesn't work as you want in css, don't try switching and id for a class or vice-versa .. it will not change anything.
+If something doesn't work as you want in css, don't try switching an id for a class or vice-versa .. it will not change anything.

 ### 5) Javascript DOES care.
 Javascript is counting on the fact that every id in the document is unique.
 If you put multiple tags with the same id , you will make a very important javascript function called ` document.getElementById() ` fail !
-And thus most of the javascript code you use (your own code or libraries you use) will behave weird or simply fail.
+And thus most of the javascript code you use (your own code or libraries you use) will behave weirdly or simply fail.

 This function is used to fetch an element from the page based on it's id.
-It should and will return only ONE element, if there are many elements with the same id, it's not guaranteed how this function will behave.
-There will be complete sections about javascript so we will come back to this later.
+It should and will return only ONE element.
+If there are many elements with the same id, it's not guaranteed how this function will behave.
+There will be a full unit about javascript later so we will come back to this later.

 We know it's a lot to take in but after using it for some time it will become natural as when to use ids and when to use classes.